matt-oakes/homelab/README.md

 Ensures the correct IP address is set on the domain DNS records to ensure that the VPN works correctly.

+### Jellyfin

+A media server for streaming media to Google TV.

 ### Wireguard VPN Server

 Used to remotely connect to the internal home network from anywhere else.